Trudeau: Pick up the Phone, Call Macron, Bring Hassan Diab Home

 This is what we expect of you regarding the case of Dr. Hassan Diab.
 We urge you to pick up the phone, call French President Macron, and make the necessary arrangements to ensure that an innocent Canadian citizen, Hassan Diab, is finally brought home.

-Matthew Behrens needs your help with “Trudeau: Pick up the Phone, Call Macron, Bring Hassan Diab Home”.
-Join Matthew and 1,467 supporters today.
+Sophie Harkat needs your help with “Trudeau: Pick up the Phone, Call Macron, Bring Hassan Diab Home”.
+Join Sophie and 1,468 supporters today.